 In general, no matter what hair texture you’re working with, you’re going to want a good men’s haircut and hairstyle that’s easy to maintain, can handle the cool air, and won’t look out of place with an autumn wardrobe.
 So less blonde surfer locks and more rugged styles here.
+Autumn hair colours and cuts may use a lot more product than some summer ‘natural’ styles, but to look good the feffort will be worth it.

 Short Hairstyles for Autumn

 Sometimes hair is just too much to deal with.
 It takes time to wash and dry, and when it gets too long you’ve got the dilemma of whether the man bun is a suitable option.
-If you have particularly coarse or curly hair, you’ve got to deal with potential frizz, especially on humid days, and if your hair is thin long hair can just emphasise this.
+If you have particularly coarse or curly hair, you’ve got to deal with potential frizz, especially on humid days, and if your hair is thin, long hair can just emphasise this.

 Sometimes it’s easier to just keep it short and simple, but that doesn’t mean it has to be boring.
-There are plenty of short haircuts that are great for autumn and have the perfect mix of practicality and style.
+There are plenty of short haircuts for men that are great for autumn and have the perfect mix of practicality and style.

 The Short Back and Sides

 Let’s start with something easy to style, easy to manage, and with a modern edge that can help you stand out.
 The short back and sides is basically exactly what it sounds like – short hair all around the base of the head and a longer top.
-Very similar to the modern pompadour, but with a slightly shorter trim, this is a good hairstyle for most hair types, disguising thinning hair, controlling thicker locks and adding texture to curls.
+Very similar to the modern pompadour, but with a slightly shorter trim, this is a good hairstyle for most hair types, disguising any thinning hair, controlling thicker locks and adding texture to curls.

 To keep it looking its best, it’s a good idea to use a bit of hair gel or pomade to keep the sides smoothed down, and the top in shape.
 You can keep the top smoothed down as well for a sleek, polished look, or try messing it up for a texturised one.
 If you’re working with thin hair it’s best to avoid flattening the top over your head, as you’ll just accentuate the lack of volume there.
 Help it look thicker by keeping the top messy and undefined in contrast to the short sides.